E-ARK-Software/earkweb/README.md

 2. Create virtual environment (python)

+    Create a directory for your virtual environments and set the environment variable (e.g. in your ~/.bashrc):

+        export WORKON_HOME=~/Envs
+        source /usr/local/bin/virtualenvwrapper.sh

     Create a virtual environment (e.g. named earkweb) to install additional python packages separately from the default python installation.

         sudo pip install virtualenv